EN · SE · RU

 Originally for lute or lautenwerk, now a standard of the classical guitar repertoire.
 A single‑movement work in continuous arpeggiated texture over a descending chromatic bass.

-Cello Suite No. 2 in D minor, BWV 1008
+Cello Suite No. 2 in A minor, BWV 1008

 J.S.
 Bach (arr. for guitar) · c.
 1717–1723 · ~20 min (complete)

 Six‑movement suite in the French dance tradition, transcribed from the cello original.
-Typically performed in D minor or A minor on guitar.

 I. Prélude